-- Vestcor Inc. for pension benefits administration services and investment management services; - Morneau Shepell as the actuary for the 2018 actuarial valuation; - KPMG as the external auditor for the NBPSPP financial statements for the year ended December 31, 2018; and - Pink Larkin for legal services.
+- Vestcor Inc. for pension benefits administration services and investment management services; - Morneau Shepell as the actuary for the 2019 actuarial valuation; - KPMG as the external auditor for the NBPSPP financial statements for the year ended December 31, 2019; - Pink Larkin for legal services; and - HCS Training and Consulting for the facilitation of their Strategic Planning Session.